 As far as the Garmin series of smart watches our concern, it’s a worthwhile purchase.

 For a solid running tracker, you can’t go wrong with the Running Kinetics Footpod.
 Perhaps the thing that stands out most about the pod is the sheer number of metrics and data that it can collect.
 The pod can gather esoteric data like impact and breaking G’s, which will track the of force utilized when your foot strikes the ground or when you are running downhill.
 And as if that weren’t enough, the pod also can measure your pronation velocity and excursion.

 This foot pod attaches to the back of your shoe by a soft silicone style glue which is supposed to help improve its accuracy.
 Needless to say, this is truly a device for the professional runners out there.

 While it isn’t the most robust running tracker, we felt that the surge deserves an honorable mention.
 The surge is Fitbits smart watch/activity tracker hybrid, and it can track your distance, pace, and calories.
 The surge is also able monitor your heart rate, thanks to its built in optical heart rate monitor.
 Additionally, its built-in GPS makes it ideal for trail runners or distance runners who are looking to map out and their route more accurately

 The Surge is noteworthy for being able to automatically detect whatever activity you are performing and begin recording it without any user input.

 As a bonus, the Surge been also has a pretty decent automatic sleep tracking mode.

 Tickr X Workout Tracker

-The Tickr X is similar to the run version, however it is more geared towards indoor running (such as a on a treadmill).
+The Tickr X is similar to the run version, however it is more geared towards gym workouts and indoor running (such as a on a treadmill).